shoelace-style/shoelace/docs/getting-started/installation.md

 <script type="module" src="/scripts/shoelace/dist/shoelace.js"></script>
 ```

+?> For clarity, the docs will usually show imports from `@shoelace-style/shoelace`.
+If you're not using a module resolver or bundler, you'll need to adjust these paths to point to the folder Shoelace is in.

 ## Setting the Base Path

 Some components rely on assets (icons, images, etc.) and Shoelace needs to know where they're located.
 For convenience, Shoelace will try to auto-detect the correct location based on the script you've loaded it from.
 This assumes assets are colocated with `shoelace.js` and will "just work" for most users.